kevinzjpeng/FutureMakers/docs/setup.md

   3. Collaboration: Use issues and pull requests to manage changes and collaborate with others.
   4. Releases: Create releases to mark specific versions of your project.
 ---
+# Actions

+1. Register a Github account
+2. Git clone the FutureMakers repository to your local machine

+---

 # **VSCode / Cursor**